neoslashnet/new-astro-blog/src/content/blog/owasp10.md

 - Follow deny-by-default firewall policies.
 - Disable HTTP redirections.

 Understanding and mitigating these risks is crucial for maintaining the security of web applications.
-By implementing best practices and staying updated on the latest security threats, organizations can protect their systems and data from potential attacks.
+Implementing best practices and staying updated on the latest security threats helps organizations protect their systems and data from potential attacks.